top of page

 Access 3

 The Expo is easy to get to, located just off of Interstate 295.
-If coming from the south, take exit 5 (Congress St.) or if driving from the north, take exit 6A (Forest Ave.).
-The Expo is located in the Portland Sports Complex, alongside Hadlock Field, the Portland Ice Arena, and Fitzpatrick Stadium.
-Parking is available in several lots in and around the facilities, as well as in the Congress Street Building Garage a couple of blocks away.
-There is plenty of on-street parking on the streets around the Expo, but pay attention to the signs in the area, as there are restrictions.
+Also nearby are Hadlock Field, the Portland Ice Arena, and Fitzpatrick Stadium.
+Parking is available in several lots in and around the facilities, as well as in the Maine Medical Center Garage a couple of blocks away.
+There is plenty of on-street parking on the streets around the Expo, but pay attention to signs in the area, as there are restrictions.

 Fans enter The Expo into a small lobby, where they must pass through a security checkpoint before proceeding to the arena.
-Also located in the lobby are the restrooms and a beer stand.
+Also located in the lobby are the restrooms, a souvenir stand and a beer stand.

 After passing through the lobby, fans will enter into the arena behind a set of bleachers.
-To the right is located the snack bar and to the left is a small souvenir stand.
-A single walkway on floor level provides access to the seating area.
+To get to all seats, you’ll walk courtside in front of the bleachers to your section.
 The constant flow of traffic along this walkway will obstruct your view if you sit in the first few rows, so selecting seats higher up is recommended.
 The center court sections feature individual seats, with the remainder of the seating consisting of molded bleachers.

-A final extra point is awarded for the historic Expo itself.
-The second-oldest gym in the country may have some issues with access and the facility itself (Two games in 2018-19 have been delayed or postponed by a leaky roof), but the intimate setting makes for a great place to catch a game.
+Another extra point is awarded for the historic Expo itself.
+The second-oldest gym in the country may have some issues with access, but the intimate setting makes it a great place to catch a game.
+A mural in the lobby highlights important events to take place in the building’s history, while another commemorates Union Station, which once stood near the Expo on St. John’s Street.
+The mural was completed in 1979.

 Final Thoughts